How to Use the Materials

 The practice problem set associated with each section typically includes one question for each lesson in the section.

 Each practice problem set also includes exploration questions that provide an opportunity for differentiation for students ready for more of a challenge.
 There are two types of exploration questions.
-One type is a hands-on activity that students can do directly related to the material of the unit, either in class if they have free time, or at home.
+One type is a hands-on activity directly related to the material of the unit that students can do either in class if they have free time, or at home.
 The second type of exploration is more open-ended and challenging.
 These problems go deeper into grade-level mathematics.
-They are not routine or procedural, and they are not just “the same thing again but with harder numbers”.
+They are not routine or procedural, and they are not just “the same thing again but with harder numbers.”

 Exploration questions are intended to be used on an opt-in basis by students if they finish a main class activity early or want to do more mathematics on their own.
 It is not expected that an entire class engages in exploration problems, and it is not expected that any student works on all of them.
 Exploration problems may also be good fodder for a Problem of the Week or similar structure.